 The IABM Names Yves Dupuis Director of Market Intelligence

-GLOUCESTERSHIRE, U.K. —The International Association of Broadcasting Manufacturers has appointed of Yves Dupuis as the organization’s director of market intelligence.
-In this newly created role, Dupuis will be responsible for the new Market Intelligence Division.
+GLOUCESTERSHIRE, U.K. -- Feb.
+6, 2013 -- The IABM (International Association of Broadcasting Manufacturers) today announced the appointment of Yves Dupuis as the organization's director of market intelligence.
+In this newly created role, Dupuis will be responsible for the new IABM Market Intelligence Division, which is a key area of development for the association

-In 2006, the IABM rolled out the Global Market Valuation and Strategy Report, which is an assessment of the total value of the broadcast and media technology supply market.
-The organization subsequently produced to four new editions, explained Peter White, director general of the IABM.

-Dupuis has spent most of his career in the broadcast manufacturing industry, first at Leitch as an engineer in operations, then at Miranda as an analyst in planning and business development.
-Dupuis has developed an understanding of the market intelligence needs of strategy makers and product directors.
+Dupuis has spent the bulk of his career in the broadcast manufacturing industry, first at Leitch as an engineer in operations and later at Miranda as an analyst in planning and business development.
+Over the past dozen years, particularly in the latter role, Dupuis has developed an understanding of the specific, growing, and largely unmet market intelligence needs of strategy makers and product directors.

 "Through tough economic times, the worldwide market for video technology continues its growth because people everywhere love video content.
 However, this opportunity for suppliers is anything but easy to seize, given the tremendous tumult and complexity beneath the surface of video technology markets," said Dupuis.
 "Navigating these difficult waters requires detailed information on the present and past state of markets, informed opinion on the directions markets are taking, and analysis that elucidates the meaningful links between markets and their drivers.
 The IABM is increasingly well-positioned to meet its members' needs in those regards."